 - Monitor Treatment to measure effectiveness and determine if maintenance is needed.

-- Once you’ve figured out your level of participation, send a signed copy of VWRC’s landowner agreement to Ben.
+- Once you’ve figured out your level of participation, contact Ben Kowalewski for a VWRC’s landowner agreement.

 During treatment season, you can find our restoration crews battling invasive plants all over the Verde River watershed, rain or shine!
 Armed with chainsaws, hard hats, and stream-safe herbicide, they go out to cut, treat, and haul out every Russian Olive, Tree of Heaven, Salt Cedar, and Giant Reed they can find.